Coder-yt/filelinkbot/README.md

-disclaimer - To Read the copyrights speedtest - Test server speed lyrics - search the song name lyrics translate - it translate the word is multi language stats - Check bot users and statistics (Owner only) index - check Force sub index added (Owner only) addfsub - Add a channel to Force Subscribe (Owner | Admin only)
+disclaimer - To Read the copyrights speedtest - Test server speed lyrics - search the song name lyrics translate - it translate the word is multi language rate - Rate the bot from 1 to 10. stats - Check bot users and statistics (Owner only) index - check Force sub index added (Owner only) addfsub - Add a channel to Force Subscribe (Owner | Admin only)